hneth/unicol/README.md

 Our primary goal is to make it simple to create beautiful visualizations that are in accordance with institutional regulations and style guides.
-Assuming that you have some R code for creating an image, the **unicol** allows you to directly use the color palette of your institution.
+Assuming that you have some R code for creating an image, **unicol** allows you to directly use the color palette of your institution.

 ## Installation